jadwiga22/wmiuwr/README.md

 In this repository I present files from my studies in the program of Joint Studies in Mathematics and Computer Science at the University of Wrocław.

+### Projects

+1. [Recommender system for movies](https://github.com/jadwiga22/wmiuwr/tree/main/MCDR/prj1) in Python.
+Given some ratings of movies by users, we predict the ratings of the yet unrated movies using 4 different methods: NMF (Non-Negative Matrix Factorization), SVD1 (Singular Value Decomposition), SVD2 (Iterated Singular Value Decomposition), SGD (Stochastic Gradient Descent).
+2. [schedule](https://github.com/jadwiga22/schedule) - Python command-line application for managing events, participants and places.
+Provides direct access to database or via API.
+Uses `flask` and `sqlalchemy`.
+3. [Proof assistant](https://github.com/jadwiga22/wmiuwr/tree/main/PF/proof) in `OCaml`.
+Command-line proof assistant, which helps in proving theorems in first-order logic (with Peano axioms).
+4. [Permutation networks](https://github.com/jadwiga22/permutation-networks).
+Group thesis-like project (in Polish).
+Definitions of permutation networks and construction for some subsets of permutations.

 ### I semester (winter, 2021/2022):

 - Advanced calculus I [(link)](https://github.com/jadwiga22/wmiuwr/tree/main/AMI)